cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ```

 !!!
 Important
-    Suppose you configure an Object Storage provider which uses a certificated signed with a private CA,
+    Suppose you configure an Object Storage provider which uses a certificate signed with a private CA,
-    like when using OpenShift or MinIO via HTTPS.
+    like when using MinIO via HTTPS.
 In that case, you need to set the option `endpointCA`
     referring to a secret containing the CA bundle so that Barman can verify the certificate correctly.

 !!!
 Note
     If you want ConfigMaps and Secrets to be **automatically** reloaded by instances, you can
-    add a label with key `k8s.enterprisedb.io/reload` to it, otherwise you will have to reload
+    add a label with key `cnpg.io/reload` to it, otherwise you will have to reload
     the instances using the `kubectl cnp reload` subcommand.

 ### MinIO Gateway